jpstone/ionic-table/README.md

 Extends ionic's `select` styles for use in a table.
 To be placed on the individual `li` table cell.

-## `.table-descriptor`

-Removes the borders of all cells in a row.
-Useful for having a description sub-header in a single table.
-To be placed on the table row's `ul` element.

 ## `.icon-only`

 Centers an icon vertically and horizontally for ng-click functionality.
 To be placed on an individual `li` table cell, inside which is an `i.icon.icon-whatever`.